gravmatt/js-notify/README.md

 Wrapper for the Notification object.

-Works on Chrome, Safari and Firefox.
+Tested on Chrome, Safari and Firefox.

-Maybe on Opera, IE an Edge as well.

 If someone tested it on other browser please let me know.

+**Support for AMD and Node Module Pattern (Including browserify)**

 ## Get it on Bower